18

 Is the VaPURE dry fog process safe for my family and pets?

 Yes.
 The EPA-registered solution used in our process is non-toxic and pet-safe.
-Homeowners and pets leave temporarily during active treatment, and most return the same day once the treatment and ventilation period are complete.
+Homeowners and pets leave temporarily during active treatment, and most return the same day once the process and ventilation period are complete.
 We review all safety procedures with every Richmond homeowner before beginning.

 Do I need to remove furniture before treatment?